IEEER8 STUDENT PAPER CONTEST 2019

 Once every year, each IEEE R8 Student Branch (SB) may hold and organize a local Student Paper Contest under its own responsibility.
 The organization of a local SPC generally means that contest should be announced publicly in advance and that all submitted papers are to be locally reviewed by qualified specialists.
 Additionally, all R8/Sections/Chapters IEEE Conferences, having student papers sessions included in their programs, could and should also be used to get additional proposals for SPC.
 As long as a SB is formally supporting and accepting any type of a student papers contest activity, it is in line with the existing SPC rules.
-Student Branch Counselors should be fully involved in all local SPC activities, as well as all other local IEEE officers (section chairs, chapter chairs, student activities officers, members of executive committees, …).
+Student Branch Counselors should be fully involved in all local SPC activities, as well as all other local IEEE officers (Section Chairs, Chapter Chairs, student activities officers, members of executive committees, …).

-WHO COULD PARTICIPATE?
+WHO COULD PARTICIPATE

-IV.
 CHARACTER OF THE PAPER

 Papers should cover technical and engineering aspects of a subject reasonably within or related to the areas with which the IEEE is concerned with.
 The work need not be original in engineering or scientific content, but should be original in treatment and concise in coverage of the author’s contribution to the subject.

-V. DEADLINE AND ADDITIONAL INFORMATION
+DEADLINE AND ADDITIONAL INFORMATION

-The deadline to send full papers to IEEE Region 8 Student Paper Contest 2015 is December 15, 2014.
+The deadline to send full papers to IEEE Region 8 Student Paper Contest 2019 is December 1, 2018.
 Send papers by email to firstname.lastname@example.org.
 Papers submitted after the deadline will not be accepted.

-VI.
-JURY, FINALISTS, ORAL FINALS AND PRIZES
+PAPER REVIEW, JURY, FINALISTS, ORAL FINALS AND PRIZES